aminulmizi/aminulmizi.github.io/_projects/Ferrari-F40.md

     <img src="https://i.imgur.com/qyEItZx.png?1" alt="Ferrari F40" style="width:600px;height:300px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Ferrari F40 wheel</strong></figcaption>
 </figure>
 I then moved to the front plane and started a new sketch to complete the bumper.
-I couldn't draw the whole bumper from the side since I would have been able to draw along the X-axis.
+I couldn't draw the whole bumper from the side since I wouldn't have been able to draw along the X-axis.
 I drew the sketch and made sure to edit all the points to satisfy the guidlines of the canvases.
 <figure>
     <img src="https://i.imgur.com/tpOCVOg.png?1" alt="Ferrari F40" style="width:675px;height:200px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Ferrari F40 wheel</strong></figcaption>